Egyptian president says he’ll protect the poor, middle-class

-CAIRO (AP) — Egypt’s president says he’ll protect the poor and middle-class Egyptians hard hit by his government’s austerity measures.
+CAIRO (AP) — Egypt’s president says he’ll protect poor and middle-class Egyptians hard hit by his government’s austerity measures.

 The remarks are the first on economy by Abdel-Fattah el-Sissi, following rare anti-government protests earlier this month believed to have been partly driven by economic hardship.
 The protests triggered a sweeping security clampdown.